YanYingfei/yanyingfei.github.io/_posts/2023-11-07-Signature-of-Knowledge.md

 - As the output of simsign and sign are distinguishable, which is garuanteed by *simulatability*, it's safe to replace the signing oracle by sim-signing oracle.
 This is like we usually do in the secuirty proof of the unforgeability: construct a simulator that answers the signing queries without a signing key and prove the answer of simulator is indistinguish from that of a signing oracle.

 ### The Construction
-I mixed the security notions of NIZK and SoK many times when introducing the deifinitions.
 In this part, I would like to show two constructions of SoK.

 I use the word "soundness" in the previous section.
 Actually, it is not accurate, only for understanding the notions, and should be "simulation extractability":